-If the dnssec-lookaside option is set to auto, named will automatically initialize a managed key for the zone dlv.isc.org.
-The key that is used to initialize the key maintenance process is built into named, and can be overridden from bindkeys-file.
+If the dnssec-validation option is set to auto, named will automatically initialize a managed key for the root zone.
+Similarly, if the dnssec-lookaside option is set to auto, named will automatically initialize a managed key for the zone dlv.isc.org.
+In both cases, the key that is used to initialize the key maintenance process is built into named, and can be overridden from bindkeys-file.